mschellberg/README-generator/README.md

 * [Questions](#questions)

 ### Description:
-To generate a high quality professional readme
+To generate a readme file by using cli
 ### Installation:
 You must download Node js
 ### Usage: